 Brent Parker would be the first to tell you that his road to becoming pastor of The Woodlands UMC’s Woodforest campus was beyond unlikely.

 Jeff mentioned churches all over southeast Texas, including the yet-to-exist Woodforest expansion of The Woodlands UMC.
 Out of all the possibilities, Woodforest was the only one Brent felt passionately about.
-He was intrigued by the idea of returning home.

 Unfortunately, it was also the only opportunity Jeff felt was basically off the table.
 The district was already in the midst of a nationwide search to fill the position at Woodforest, a new campus in what is one of the most anticipated master-planned communities north of Houston.